 Companies use social media to hire and scout.

 Hashtags are more than long words strung together.
-Hashtags can be tracked, searched, and used for so many different purposes.
-For example, #internship #DC #marketing will bring up tweets from companies or site posting about a marketing internship in Washington, D.C.
+Hashtags can be tracked, searched and used for so many different purposes.
+For example, #internship #DC #marketing will bring up tweets from companies or site postings about a marketing internship in Washington, D.C.
 It’s really that simple.

 If you’re interested in the Occupy movement and want to get involved with an organization or movement similar to that, your voice and passion for a cause can likely be heard by utilizing hashtags and even attract the attention from others who feel the same way.

 There are an infinite amount of resources to be discovered.

 Social media platforms act like Google–search and you shall find.
 Experts in their field are on social media constantly giving advice and spreading their knowledge.
 For example, there are so many different Twitter chats featuring experts answering questions.
 Search for #InternChat or #MilennialChat; there are even specific Twitter chats for different industries.
 You never know who you will talk to and you could even end up finding a mentor.